ranveeraggarwal/angular-adal-quickstart/README.md

 ## Getting Token as a String

 Use `services/auth.service.ts`.
 This token needs to be passed as a header for REST service authentication.

+## Contributing

+I am not actively maintaining this repository (although, I will update it once in a while in case of breaking changes in the library or a major update).
+If you're interested in contributing, do raise an issue/PR and have a look at the CONTRIBUTING.md.

+Here's what you could help me do:
+- Webpack integration
+- Gulp/Grunt/Bower integration
+- Tests/CI